Welcome to today's edition of the Rush 24-7 podcast.

 It caused me to question if this isn't the last role model to finally be held up to ridicule.

-the neighborhoods of um of San Francisco, because it's now at long last conclusively proven that well, Mr. Newsom, Mayor Newsom is uh heterosexual.
+Here in California, San Francisco Mayor Gavin Newsom has caused a cultural revulsion, a shudder across the avenues, the neighborhoods of San Francisco because it's now at long last conclusively proven that, well, Mr. Newsom, Mayor Newsom, is heterosexual.

-Uh the uh basically uh Gavin Newsom has been revealed to be a straight man in a gay man's body.
+Basically, Gavin Newsom has been revealed to be a straight man in a gay man's body.

-And and this is the kind of thing that is causing just a he has to go into rehab.
+And this is the kind of thing that is causing just a he has to go into rehab.

-He has to do something, because this is a culture shock.
+He has to do something because this is a culture shock.

 You mean he's straight?

-Is the question most often heard on the streets of San Francisco over the last couple of weeks.
+Is the question most often heard on the streets of San Francisco over the last couple of weeks?

-Uh we used to have teachers as role models.
+We used to have teachers as role models.

-Um, when I was a kid, we looked up to cowboys and we looked up to presidents.
+You know, when I was a kid, we looked up to cowboys and we looked up to presidents.

 I mean, that's how old I am.

-So you're just you're just in a situation where this is the last role model, and you can hardly go to the sports world.
+So, you're just in a situation where this is the last role model, and you can hardly go to the sports world.

 I mean, come on.

-So in any event, I guess I'm kind of nostalgic today for an era in which we had lots of role models, lots of people to look up to, to emulate, to feel respect for.
+So, in any event, I guess I'm kind of nostalgic today for an era in which we had lots of role models, lots of people to look up to, to emulate, to feel respect for.

 How many are left in terms of categories here?

-I used to be judges, I'm a recovering attorney myself.
+I'm a recovering attorney myself.

-Uh I I'm almost cleansed.
+I'm almost cleansed.

 I mean, I even had to change my vocabulary.